temporalio/documentation/docs/configure-temporal-server.md

 ### rpc - *required*
 `rpc` contains settings related to the way a service interacts with other services.
 The following values are supported:

 - `grpcPort` is the port on which gRPC will listen.
 - `membershipPort` - used by the membership listener.
-- `bindOnLocalHost` - uses `localhost` as the listener address.
+- `bindOnLocalHost` - whether uses `localhost` as the listener address.
 - `bindOnIP` - used to bind service on specific ip (eg. `0.0.0.0`) - check `net.ParseIP` for supported syntax, only IPv4 is supported, mutually exclusive with `BindOnLocalHost` option.
-- `disableLogging` - disables all logging for rpc.
-- `logLevel` - the desired log level.

 **Note**: Port values are currently expected to be consistent among role types across all hosts.

 ### metrics
 `metrics` contains configuration for the metrics subsystem keyed by provider name.
 There are three supported providers: